 What did the judge say?

-The judge said at - that the obligation to lodge with the ROC changes to the records included changes that the branch did not have the power to make.
-He said at any alternative construction would:
+The trial judge (Flick J) said at - that the obligation to lodge with the ROC changes to the records included changes that the branch had made without proper power to do so.
+He said at any alternative interpretation would:

 In relation to the complex structure of the CEPU, operating as it was essentially as three separate unions comprising each of its divisions, the judge found at :